How Stress Can Lead To RelapseYou are here:

 Stress is part of our everyday lives, and most people deal with it and get on with their day.
 However, some individuals have trouble coping with daily challenges and seek some form of relief or escape.
 In many cases, that form of relief comes from a pill or a bottle of alcohol.
 This type of coping mechanism has led to thousands of addictions to those substances over the past few decades.
+So, what is the connection between stress and relapse?
+Here are some things you need to know.

 When someone is in recovery from drug or alcohol addiction, stress can quickly lead to a relapse.
 A person who is trying to get their life back together after rehab is in a highly sensitive state of mind.
 They become stressed easily and may not handle it as well as they should.
 Although stress-related relapse is not uncommon, it can become a major setback for some individuals.